-If the import tool does not recognize a student contained in one of the records, validate the student.
-The validation tool displays the records that need your attention.
-There are two option when validating student records: match to an existing student record or create a new student record.
-Each row is highlighted in green, yellow, or white.
+If the import tool does not recognize a student contained in one of the records, the data will need to be validated.
+The validation tool displays the records that need attention.
+There are two options when validating student records: match to an existing student record or create a new student record.
+Each row will have either green, yellow, or black text.

-- A student record with a green background indicates that the validation tool doesn’t recognize the student, but has found an existing record that appears to match the incoming record.
-If the incoming student record matches the selected existing student record, check the Match checkbox.
-Otherwise, create a new student record by checking the New checkbox.
-Once all changes are completed, select Save.
+- A student record with green text indicates that the validation tool doesn’t fully recognize the student, but has found an existing record that is a very close match to the incoming record.
+If the incoming student record matches the selected existing student record, select the Match checkbox.
+Otherwise, create a new student record by selecting the New checkbox.
+Once all changes are completed, remember to select Save.

-- A student record with a yellow background indicates that the validation tool doesn’t recognize the student, but has found an existing student record that is a potential match.
+- A student record with yellow text indicates that the validation tool doesn’t fully recognize the student, but has found an existing student record that is a potential match.
 Review the potential match and determine whether or not the existing student record matches the incoming record or if a new student record should be added to eduCLIMBER.
-Use the same process explained above; if the student record is a match, select the Match checkbox but if the student record should be new, select the New checkbox.
+If the student record is a match, select the Match checkbox but if the student record should be new, select the New checkbox.

-- A student record with a white background indicates that the validation tool couldn’t find a student with the exact name listed in the import file.
-This doesn’t mean that the student doesn’t exist, it just means that the validation tool could not find a match for the student.
-In these circumstance, the following steps will help verify if it is an existing student or a new student record.
+- A student record with black text indicates that the validation tool couldn’t find an existing student listed in the import file.
+This doesn’t always mean that the student doesn’t exist, it just means that the validation tool could not find an existing student with the exact same name.
+In these circumstances, the following steps will help verify if it is an existing student or a new student record.

-- Check to see if the student exists in eduCLIMBER by clicking the View Matched icon and searching for the student.
+- Check to see if the student exists in eduCLIMBER by double-selecting the No Match area to generate a drop-down to search for the student.

-- Search by name of ID number to see if the student exists.
-If you find a match, you can click the Use Student button.
-If you cannot find a match for the student, you can exit out of the student search screen and create a new student
+- Search by name to see if the student exists.
+If a match cannot be found for the student, exit the student search screen and create a new student.

 If the validation tool doesn’t recognize a school in the upload file, indicate how to handle the school.
 There are four options for validating schools: create, alias, exclude, and ignore.